iQSuite/platform-sdk-node/README.md

 - **fs.readFileSync():** Reads the PDF file in binary mode.
 - **client.createIndex():** Initiates the index creation process.
-- **taskResponse.data.task_id:** Receives a unique identifier to track the status of the indexing task.
+- **taskResponse.task_id:** Receives a unique identifier to track the status of the indexing task.

 **Next Steps:**